TypedRest/OpenServiceBroker/readme.md

 Register your implementations in the `IServiceCollection` for dependency injection and finally call the `.AddOpenServiceBroker()` extension method.

+### Versioning

+The Server Library inspects the `X-Broker-API-Version` header for all requests (as defined in the specification).
+Currently it accepts all versions from `2.0` to `2.14`.

 ### Sample

+Register your interface implementations like this:

 ```csharp
 services.AddTransient<ICatalogService, MyCatalogService>()